ledlamp/Visual-Time-Machine/README.md

 7. Put the directory wherever you want.
 I put mine at `C:\Program Files\Visual Time Machine`.
 8. Install PM2: Run `npm install pm2 -g` in a command prompt.
 9. Run `npm install pm2-windows-startup -g` and `pm2-startup install` to make the PM2 daemon start at boot.
-10. cd to the program's directory and run `pm2 start index.js --name "Visual Time Machine"`
+10. cd to the program's directory and run `pm2 start vtm.js`
 11. Run `pm2 save` to save the process list so it'll be reloaded at reboot.

 This installation is single-user.
 If the display is switched to another user the screenshotter will capture black screens.